Club Competitions

 The dates, which are displayed below each round, are the dates by which the round is to be completed and any unplayed games will, without good reason, be defaulted in favour of black.
 White needs to contact their opponent within 2 weeks of the pairings being drawn to avoid losing by default, even if it’s to say that they won’t be available for a while.
 If you don’t, your opponent can claim a win by default.
 So, don’t wait until you know when you can play and if that might be after the deadline, tell me, I will, within reason, extend your deadline but if you don’t tell me, you will lose by default.

-The draw for the second round and the crosstable can be seen below.
+The draw for the fourth round and the crosstable can be seen below.

 Good luck in your games…